May 19, 2022

 Olympus 12-200mm f3.5-6.3 Lens - ISO200, f7.1, 1/400, FL 100mm - Raw edited with Workspace.

-It looks like Olympus did their homework when they planned and designed the 12-200mm.
-The design is good and the glass elements are some of the best.
+It looks like Olympus did their homework when they planned and designed this 12-200mm Zuiko lens.
+The design is solid and the glass elements are some of the best.
 Add to that weather sealing, close focusing distances, and the more advanced autofocus mechanism and you are looking at a serious lens.
-It wouldn't surprise me to learn this lens is targeted in counter-marketing actions.
+Goto link1 and link2, to download two older brochures from Olympus.
+See how real life is different from what we see on photography forums.
+See what camera settings (apertures) Olympus visionaries use when they photograph with M43 MZuiko lenses...

 Olympus 12-200mm f3.5-6.3 Lens - ISO200, f7.1, 1/500, FL 80mm - Raw edited with Workspace.